RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_002.md

        > Hypertext does not need to be HTML on a
        > browser.
 Machines can follow links when they understand the data format and relationship types."

+     _Edit: I added an answer to the following question two weeks later, in [another post](http://raphaelluckom.com/posts/revenge_of_hateoas.html)_

      If anyone has time to teach me something, I would like to question how important it really is that _automated clients specifically_ discover the URIs for individual resource types starting with a single URI on the server, as opposed to providing those URIs to the clients at deployment time.